digitaldrummerj/sails-tutorial/src/chapters/chapter14-deploying.md

 ### Deploy to Azure

-Microsoft has a great article on their Docs site at [https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-nodejs-sails]
+For this tutorial, we will not be using Azure but if you need to deploy to Azure, Microsoft has a great article on their Docs site at [https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-nodejs-sails]
 (https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-nodejs-sails)